vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/Storage-State-Machine-typ.md

    It is for the same reason, SIF Assembly utilises special registers; the `SIBLING_VALUE_HASH` and `SIBLING_RKEY`.

-2. The opposite SMT Action, the `Set_DeleteFound` or `SDF`, may entail a previously extended branch being reserved.
+2. The opposite SMT Action, the `Set_DeleteFound` or `SDF`, may entail a previously extended branch being reversed.

    As in the SIF case, if a branch had been extended but now the extension needs to be reversed due to a deleted leaf value, a special routine called `SDF_ClimbBranch` is used when updating values of nodes along the newly shortened branch.
 This `SDF_ClimbBranch` routine is the exact same routine as the`SIF_ClimbBranch`.
 Similarly, the SDF Assembly code uses the `SDF_ClimbTree` as in the Set_UPDATE Assembly.